TomRaynes/RayneSQL/README.md

 ```

 ## Usage
-RayneSQL implements a query language which is a simplified version SQL, supporting selects,
+RayneSQL implements an auto-committing query language which resembles a simplified version of SQL, supporting selects,
 updates, joins, inserts, and more.
 All complex compounded/nested conditions are supported.
 A short usage guide demonstrating some examples of supported queries can be found [here](Assets/Usage.md),
 while a full BNF grammar of the language syntax is found [here](Assets/BNF.md).